Armed forces Charities That specialise in Navy

 Armed forces, Associations, Beneficiary group, Charity and VCS support, LeisureThe object of the corps is to help and educate children between the ages of 9 and 18 years through their leisure activities so as to develop their physical, mental and social capabilities that they may grow to full matruity as adults and members of society.

-Armed forces, Associations, Beneficiary groupThe Aim of the Sea Cadet Corps is to help young people towards responsible adulthood by encouraging valuable personal attributes and high standards of conduct, using a nautical theme based on the customs of the Royal Navy.
+Armed forces, Associations, Beneficiary groupThe aim of the Sea Cadets is to help young people aged between 10 and 18 years towards responsible adulthood, by encouraging valuable personal attributes and high standards of conduct, using a nautical theme based on the customs of the Royal Navy.